Subjunctive mood: Hindi-Urdu

-There are two subjunctive moods in Hindi-Urdu (Hindustani), first the regular subjunctive and the second, the perfective subjunctive which superficially has the same form as the perfective aspect forms of verbs but still expresses future events, it is only ever used with if clauses and relative pronouns.
+There are two subjunctive moods in Hindi-Urdu (Hindustani): the regular subjunctive; and the perfective subjunctive, which superficially has the same form as the perfective aspect forms of verbs, but still expresses future events.
+The perfective is only ever used with if clauses and relative pronouns.
 In a semantic analysis, this use of the perfective aspect marker would not be considered perfective, since it is more closely related to subjunctive usage.
 Only the superficial form is identical to that of the perfective.

-The regular subjunctive mood can be put in two tenses; present and future.
+The regular subjunctive mood can be put in two tenses: present and future.
 There is another mood, called the contrafactual mood, which serves as both the past subjunctive and the past conditional mood in Hindustani.
-Hindi-Urdu, apart from the non-aspectual forms (or the simple aspect) has three grammatical aspects (habitual, perfective & progressive) and each aspect can be put five grammatical moods (indicative, presumptive, subjunctive, contrafactual & imperative).
-The subjunctive mood can be put in the present tense only for the verb honā (to be) for any other verb only the future sujunctive form exists.
-Subjunctive mood forms for all the three grammatical aspects of Hindustani for the verbs honā (to be) and karnā (to do) are shown in the table below.
+Hindi-Urdu, apart from the non-aspectual forms (or the simple aspect), has three grammatical aspects (habitual, perfective & progressive).
+Each aspect can be put in five grammatical moods (indicative, presumptive, subjunctive, contrafactual & imperative).
+The subjunctive mood can be put in the present tense only for the verb honā 'to be'; for any other verb, only the future sujunctive form exists.
+Subjunctive mood forms for all three grammatical aspects of Hindustani for the verbs honā 'to be' and karnā 'to do' are shown in the table below.